Metadata Block

 • document-end default

-The script executes when DOMContentLoaded is fired.
+Run when DOMContentLoaded is fired, synchronously.
 At this time, the basic HTML of the page is ready and other resources like images might still be on the way.

 • document-idle